mostlybadfly/calculator/README.md

-A calculator app using pure JavaScript
+##A calculator app using pure JavaScript

+####Known Bugs
+- After a calculation: textfield is does not clear before appending a new number.